milos381/black_globe/README.md

 # BlackGlobe

 Welcome to Black Globe!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/black_globe`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a currency exchange CLI that allows the user to see the most current rates for supported codes or to do the trasaction.

 ## Installation